EmilyLi45/EmilyLi45.github.io/content/en/about/_index.md

 ### Areas of specialisation
-Family Communication; Online Dating; Parental Behaviors; Mental Health
+Family Studies; Online Dating; Parental Behaviors; Mental Health; Interpersonal Relationships.
 ### Education
-2020, MA & MSc in Communication and Media Studies, Corvinus University of Budapest 2012, BA in Advertising, Hunan University of Science and Engineering
+- 2020, MA & MSc in Communication and Media Studies, Corvinus University of Budapest

+- 2012, BA in Advertising, Hunan University of Science and Engineering

 ### Presentation